 Nuts contain lots of fat and high protein which cost your body time and effort when it comes to reworking them into usable components.
-Because of the slowness of this process, your immune cells may begin producing antibodies to counter this problem.
+Due to the slowness of this process, your immune cells may begin producing antibodies3 to counter this problem.
 Unfortunately for your skin, these antibodies basically irritate your sebaceous glands, which causes them to produce great amounts of sebum.
 As you probably already know, sebum is the substance that clogs your pores and causes your zits.

 What can you do to still be able to eat nuts but not have to face this problem?
 You might simply have to change the way you eat nuts.
 Soaking nuts helps them be more accessible to your digestive system.
 If that sounds like it would completely do away with the pleasure of indulging in nuts, you could also roast them 🔥 in order to rid them of a large part of their proteins.

 You can look for cashews and Brazil nuts in order to get some selenium4 and zinc into your system.
-Selenium serves to help you manufacture glutathione which battles any free radicals which may be hurting your immune system and skin cells.
+Selenium serves to help you manufacture glutathione which battles any free radicals 🦠🦠🤺 which may be hurting your immune system and skin cells.
 Selenium is a potent antioxidant which is aided by vitamin E in improving the state of your skin and ridding you of old scars.
 Additionally, selenium boosts your skin in the fight against irritation and flare ups, and also tightens it successfully.
 Furthermore, zinc also stimulates your immune system5 and helps your complexion fully rejuvenate itself.
 Zinc is also available from pistachios.

-What is more, the fatty acids in nuts provide two perspectives to whether or not nuts exasperate acne.
+What’s more, the fatty acids in nuts provide two perspectives on whether or not nuts exacerbate acne.
 Indeed, nuts contain great amounts of omega-6 fats which are not useful and serve as fat.
-On the other hand, nuts such as walnuts, also contain a lot of omega-3 fats which are incredibly powerful agents again inflammation.
+On the other hand, nuts such as walnuts also contain a lot of omega-3 fats which are incredibly powerful agents against inflammation6.
 You do want to be taking in three times as much omega-6 as omega-3, which means that nuts may be providing you with too much of the latter.

 If you don’t want to stop eating nuts altogether just because you suspect that they might be the culprit, opt for writing down everything your body experiences soon after consuming them.
 For instance, write down how much of them you ate in one sitting and how your skin reacted to them over the next few days.
-Try to check if you notice a pattern – you can also ask your dermatologist to help you with this.
-If there is no pattern whatsoever, you may continue indulging in nuts as much as you want!
+Try to check if you notice a pattern – you can also ask your dermatologist to help you with this. 👩🏽⚕️👨🏻⚕️ If there is no pattern whatsoever, you can continue indulging in nuts as much as you want!